vividfog/nordpool-predict-fi/README.md

-  -h, --help          show this help message and exit --dump              Dump the SQLite database to CSV format --plot              Plot all predictions and actual prices to a PNG file in the data folder --foreca            Update the Foreca wind power prediction file --predict           Generate price predictions from now onwards --add-history       Add all missing predictions to the database post-hoc; use with --predict --narrate           Narrate the predictions into text using an LLM
+  -h, --help          show this help message and exit --dump              Dump the SQLite database to CSV format --plot              Plot all predictions and actual prices to a PNG file in the data folder --foreca            Fetch and update the Foreca wind power prediction data --fingrid						Fetch and update the Fingrid nuclear power production data --predict           Generate price predictions from now onwards --add-history       Add all missing predictions to the database post-hoc; use with --predict --narrate           Narrate the predictions into text using an LLM